koopcodes/WebGL/README.md

-# The Official Khronos WebGL Repository
+# koppTastic WebGL Repository

-This is the official home of the Khronos
+This is fork of the official Khronos
-WebGL repository for the WebGL specifications and the WebGL conformance test suite.
+WebGL repository for the WebGL specifications and WebGL conformance test suite.

 Before adding a new test or editing an existing test [please read these guidelines](sdk/tests/test-guidelines.md).